 The peer reviewers will make use of the journal’s

-The decision concerning the publication or rejection of the article will be communicated within two months of the submission deadline.
+The decision concerning the publication or rejection of the article will be communicated within three months of the submission deadline.

 Paolo Bellini (Universita degli Studi dell’Insubria, Italia)